Tiebacks and Lifelines Built for Strength and Safety

 What is the role of a tieback anchor?

-A tieback anchor provides a secure point for suspended platforms, BMUs, and other facade access systems.
-Anchors resist applied forces in wood, concrete, or structural steel, creating stability for equipment and fall protection systems.
-This safety function is critical in both construction and ongoing building maintenance.
+A tieback anchor provides a secure point for suspended platforms, and other facade access systems.
+These anchors are engineered to resist applied forces in wood, concrete, or structural steel, ensuring equipment stability and worker protection in construction and maintenance operations.

 How are tieback anchors tested before use?